 In 1923, Tadeusz Peiper wrote in the avant-garde monthly Zwrotnica:

 Futurism contains a tremendous power of revival.
-It holds the makings of total life alteration, of bringing into existence a new subway of morality and culture.
-This is precisely the role of the futuristic idea in Poland, regardless of what our futurists preach or will preach. (...)
+It holds the makings of total life alteration, of bringing into existence a new underground of morality and culture.
+This is precisely the role of the futuristic idea in Poland, regardless of what our futurists preach or will preach. [...]
 Thus, it would not be to my surprise if the idea of futurism governmentisation had long ago already emerged in our governmental circles.
-Italian futurism – as we have seen – is not afraid of nationalism, fascism, imperialism, while the Russian one – as we know – conjured up bolshevik poetry on the basis of Marinetti’s principles.
-So why would Polish futurism not be engaged.
-If that had been grasped earlier, perhaps it would have been Stern who penned the most touching ode for Piłsudski while Młodożeniec would have been Korfanty’s poet adjutant during the Upper-Silesian uprising.
+Italian futurism – as we have seen – is not afraid of nationalism, fascism, imperialism, while the Russian one – as we know – conjured up Bolshevik poetry on the basis of Marinetti’s principles.
+So why would Polish futurism not be engaged?
+If that had been grasped earlier, perhaps it would have been Stern who penned the most touching ode for Piłsudski, while Młodożeniec would have been Korfanty’s poet-adjutant during the Upper-Silesian uprising.

 Admittedly, they were given attention.
-However, it was not always because of their work, but rather due to the sensational halo surrounding them.
+It was not always because of their work, however, but rather due to the sensational halo surrounding them.
 They came to be a sort of celebrity of that time.
 As Marek Zaleski describes it:

 Such a formula was readily exhaustive.
 In 1924, Jasieński and Stern inked their introduction to Earth Leftwards, identifying as ‘former futurists’.
 Henceforth, they would continue their artistic production individually.
-Bruno Jasieński in an article entitled Futuryzm Polski (Bilans) (Polish Futurism (A Summary)) summed up those few heroic years:
+Jasieński, in an article entitled Futuryzm Polski (Bilans) (Polish Futurism [A Summary]), summed up those few heroic years:

 I Burn Paris - Bruno Jasienski